Virtualization Servers and Hosts

 We recommend that only one instance of a server or host is present in the backup infrastructure at a time.
 Do not add the same server or host multiple times, for example, by a DNS name and IP address, this can cause unexpected behavior.

 You can add physical machines and VMs to the backup infrastructure and assign different roles to them.
-The table below describes which roles can be assigned to the different types of servers.
+The following table describes which roles can be assigned to the different types of servers.

 Server Type